|

 members have explored this issue in depth as

+well.
 It goes without saying that all

 Canadian postsecondary registrars are committed to